The Short Stack

 Strategy is the foundation.
 Everything else in the stack points back to it.

-For transformation teams, this layer is especially fragile — because strategy in ambiguous environments is not static.
+For transformation teams, this layer is especially fragile.
+Strategy in ambiguous environments is not static.
 It shifts.
 It gets pressure-tested.
 It sometimes gets scrapped entirely.
 That's not failure; that's the work.

 The job of this layer is not to produce a polished slide deck that lives in a shared drive.
-It is to give the team a living north star — something clear enough that every person on the team can articulate it in a sentence, and sharp enough to serve as a filter when priorities compete.
+It is to give the team a clear filter for priorities — something sharp enough that every person on the team can articulate it in a sentence, and concrete enough to guide choices when priorities compete.

 Set the strategy once a year.
-Edit it at the midyear point; and that edit?
-It happens in a retrospective.
+Edit it at the midyear point in a retrospective.
 More on that in Layer 4.

 Layer 2: Governance & Decision Making